 iPhone SE (2022) battery life: Everything you need to know

 The Apple iPhone 14 series is already here, and this will spell the end of regular compact flagships as the iPhone mini gets the short stick in favor of the large iPhone 14 Plus.
-This would make the iPhone SE (2022) the last and only one compact phone in Apple's portfolio at the moment.
+This would make the iPhone SE (2022) the last and only compact phone in Apple's portfolio at the moment.

-What's the battery life of the iPhone SE (2022)?
+So, what's the battery life of the iPhone SE (2022)?

 Read more:

-iPhone SE (2022) battery
+iPhone SE (2022) battery size

 Although Apple doesn't usually reveal official battery sizes, subsequent device teardowns usually reveal the prized information.
 The iPhone SE (2022) was no different in this regard—it was revealed that the battery inside this one is a 2,018mAh one, an improvement over the iPhone SE (2020)'s 1,821mAh battery.
 This was accomplished without changing the design or increasing the thickness of the device.